espruino/BangleApps/README.md

   "description": "...",       // long description (can contain markdown) "type":"...",               // optional(if app) - 'app'/'widget'/'launch'/'bootloader'
-  "tags": "",                 // comma separated tag list for searching
+  "tags": "",                 // comma separated tag list for searching "dependencies" : { "notify":"type" } // optional, app 'types' we depend on

-  "readme": "README.md",      // if supplied, a link to a markdown-style text file
+                              // for instance this will use notify/notifyfs is they exist, or will pull in 'notify' "readme": "README.md",      // if supplied, a link to a markdown-style text file
                               // that contains more information about this app (usage, etc)
                               // A 'Read more...' link will be added under the app